Internships

 2. Reflection paper.
 You must submit a reflection paper that includes (a) an overview of the internship experience, (b) your ability to accomplish your learning objectives, (c) any challenges that you experienced, and (4) an explanation of how this experience has helped you to clarify your career goals.

 3. Supervisor Evaluation.
-Your site supervisor must submit a Performance Evaluation on your behalf.
+Your site supervisor must submit a Internship Supervisor Evaluation on your behalf.

 4. Academic calendar.
 The internship follows the FIU Academic Calendar.
 Students are expected to begin their internship when classes begin and complete their internship no earlier than the final week of the semester.